- 1 New Town Prague

 - Lunch at the sumptuous Art Nouveau Café Imperial

 Visiting Wenceslas Square – Vaclavské Náměstí – is, for many, one of the top things to do in Prague.
 It’s certainly one of the best places to stay in Prague, with several hotels along its length and excellent transport connections.

+It’s very much the focal point of New Town Prague.
 Most people come for the shopping or the National Museum (more on which below) and there’s also some great Prague architecture to seek out.
 Look out for the grand statue of Wenceslas near the top of the Square, just below the Museum.

 It can be a little seedy after dark, though I’ve never experienced any problems there.
 It’s also home to two of the best bookshops in Prague – Luxor and Academia.

 The National Museum is spread across ten sites around Prague, and the august domed building at the top of Wenceslas Square is the historical building of the Museum Complex of the National Museum.

 This splendid Museum, looking bright and refreshed after a long restoration, is connected with the markedly different New Building next door.

 It’s currently hosting an exhibition on Ancient Egypt called Kings of the Sun, and in 2020 had an intriguing exhibition on the Velvet Revolution, some of which took place in the Square outside.
 One of the best things to see in Prague, but you’ll want to set aside a good few hours.

 The delightful Lucerna Passage is just off Vodičkova and Wenceslas Square.
 It’s one of the highlights of Art Nouveau Prague, an elegant arcade dominated by a David Černy sculpture of King Wenceslas sitting on an upside-down horse – an ironic nod to the upright one outside in the Square.